ROCKLAND POST EXCLUSIVE: TOR BUS MAINTENANCE CONTRACT UP FOR BID

-The TOR bus system operates 10 – 12 routes across Rockland.
+The TOR bus system operates 10 routes across Rockland.
+Many people rely on this service to get around the county for a variety of reasons.
 It provides local and commuter connections to neighboring transit systems including Clarkstown Mini-Trans, Hudson Link, Rockland Coaches, Short Line and NJ Transit trains.
-In 2023 TOR provided service to 462,046 unlinked passengers.
-In 2008 the annual ridership was 3,862,232 total passengers.
+To show how important the service is, in 2025, TOR provided service to 1.9 million riders, an increase from 1.6 million riders in 2019.

 “The public transportation department oversees the TOR service.
-It’s operated on behalf of the county by a private operator, and that’s the RFP (Request for Proposal) that’s out right now that’s soliciting bids for that contract.
-This department that I work for that oversees the TOR contract with the private operator whoever that may be, over time it’s been many different operators.
-At, at this point in time because we’re soliciting for a new contract term, we wouldn’t be able to say who is going to be the operator next because they’re in the process of submitting proposals. ” Meyer explained.
+It’s operated on behalf of the county by a private operator, and that’s the RFP that’s out right now that’s soliciting bids for that contract.
+This department oversees the TOR contract with the private operator whoever that may be, over time it’s been many different operators.
+At, at this point in time because we’re soliciting for a new contract term, we wouldn’t be able to say who is going to be the operator next because they’re in the process of submitting proposals.”

 More information as to who will be the winner of the next contract, whether it’s the current operator or a new one, should be available next summer.

-Meyer pointed out that most of their service is funded with state and federal funds thus there’s all sorts of very serious requirements we have to uphold as we go through this process and as frequent riders know the TOR bus fares are free now.
+Cefalu pointed out that most of the service is funded with state and federal funds thus there’s all sorts of very serious requirements we have to uphold as we go through this process and as frequent riders know the TOR bus fares are free now.

 Current operator: The current contractor operating the system is Transdev, which runs the service under the county contract.